 Looking for the PERFECT boozy dessert to bring to St. Patrick's Day festivities?
-Chocolate Guinness Cupcakes with Creamy Bailey's Icing make a lovely sweet treat.
-The cupcakes, which call for a cup of Guinness, mix up quickly before baking.
-Whip up the icing next, which features Bailey's Irish Cream.
-Decorate with festive sprinkles and serve at any gathering.
-Not to worry: There's a kid-friendly icing for these Chocolate Guinness Cupcakes, too!
+Chocolate Guinness Cupcakes with Creamy Bailey's Frosting make a lovely sweet treat.
+These cupcakes, which call for a cup of Guinness, bake up quickly before being topped with a decadent Irish Cream Frosting.

 Chocolate Guinness Cupcakes